porcherface/attr-act/README.md

 please notice that you can call this function only once.

-how to get a Butterfly: approve the factory address to transfer 1 CAOS
+how to get a Butterfly:

+approve the factory address to transfer 1 CAOS
+OR
-alternatively you can simply send 0.1 ether (ropsten ether, don't worry) to the factory address and you will automatically receive your butterfly
+send 0.1 (ropsten)ether to the factory address

+you should now able to see your address in the player list.

-and claim your butterfly using
+once you are a player, you can claim your butterfly using

 	factory.requestButterfly(address)

-you can call this function to gift a butterfly to another address or to yourself, please insert the addr accordingly
+(you can call this function to gift a butterfly to another address or to yourself, please insert the addr accordingly)

-the butterfly will be transferred to your address, if you don't see your butterfly address on mint phase you can use the
+the butterfly will be transferred to the address specified, if you don't see your butterfly address on mint phase you can use the

 	factory.players